lukeschunk/roombots_meetup_instructions/README.md

 You should be ready to run the app and connect to the simulator.
 For the node app, run `node app.js` in your CLI.
 You should see two messages: `WebSocket Client Connected` and `Heart Beating`.
 If you see those messages, check out the simulator.
 The Roombot will be spinning in a circle.

-### You're good to go - start experimenting by responding to messages from your Roombot simulator's sensors, and sending it different types of drive messages.
+### You're Good to Go

+Start experimenting by responding to messages from your Roombot simulator's sensors, and sending it different types of drive messages.